Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 | string  | Hash         | Hash of the reference file.
 (XXH128)                    |

 This allows disambiguating between different versions of a game that may share the same executable.
-For example, when the executable is a stub.
+For example, when the executable is a stub that loads main game code from a DLL.

 ```toml
 ReferenceFile = { RelativePath = "dvdroot/advertise/E/adv_title.one", Hash = "986cc4f000fb530245f44c7b49206628" }